AlexanderLindholt/Inxpect/README.md

 <br>

 #  🥷 The hidden Roblox API
-On Roblox there is not built-in way to view the API and e.g. see which properties a certain instance has.
+On Roblox there is not built-in way to view the API<br>
+and e.g. see which properties a certain instance has.

 Inxpect allows you to easily inspect what was previously hidden.